 Choosing a place to stay while on vacation can be a stressful decision since there are so many variables to consider, things like location, expenses, facilities, safety, and more, which is why I’m happy to share my favorite place to stay while in Seoul.
 The Seoul House run by Kenneth Kim has worked out perfectly for my past two visits to Seoul.
+(Edit we have been for our third stay recently.)
 Just across from Times Square Mall, one of the largest malls in Seoul, it is located in an area called Yeongdeungpo, just south of Yeouido and the Han river.

 Times Square Mall is literally across the street from The Seoul House apartments which makes it really convenient for things such as E Mart, Kyobo Book Store, restaurants, and it also has a movie theater with the largest permanent 35m screen in the world.
 It also has an Electro Mart, which is a store geared towards men that even has a bar inside.